James Gray (mathematician): Life

-He was born in Glasgow in 1876, the third of eight children to Andrew Gray and his wife, Annie Gordon.
+Grey was born in Glasgow in 1876, the third of eight children of Annie Gordon and Andrew Gray.
 He was educated at Friars Grammar School, in Bangor, Caernarvonshire, Wales, where his father was employed by the university.
 He attended the University College of North Wales until 1899, when his father and family moved back to Glasgow.

-He studied engineering at Glasgow University and graduated BScEng.
-He then was employed by the university as a lecturer in physics from 1904.
-The university gave him a doctorate (DSc) in 1908.
-During the First World War he assisted with naval and aerial defence.
+He studied engineering at the University of Glasgow, graduating with a BScEng.
+From 1904, he was employed at a physics lecturer at the University, and received a doctorate (DSc) in 1908.
+During World War I he assisted with naval and aerial defence.

-From 1920 to 1934 he was professor of applied physics at Glasgow University.
+From 1920 to 1934 he was professor of applied physics at the University of Glasgow.

 In 1909 he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were his father, Andrew Gray, William Jack, Cargill Gilston Knott and George Chrystal.

 He died in Dowanhill in Glasgow on 6 November 1934.